PossumLiarR/Embedded-Software-for-the-IoT-project/README.md

 ## 🧑‍💻 User guide
 To fully harness the capabilities of the system, carefully explore this section! <br>
 *TBD...(Inserire come l'utente usa Smart Surveillance una volta fatto partire... aggiunge anche note o problematiche a cui bisogna stare attenti)*
+Make sure the cables do not disconnect while the servo turret is moving.
+Make sure the ESP32 Cam power supply is 5 V and at least 2 mA, because it is power hungry.
+Calibrate the ESP32 Cam motion threshold to the distance you expect the movement to be (run tests).

 <br>